senchalabs/docs-i18n/guides/views/README.md

         fullscreen: true
     });

-This simply creates a Panel with some html and makes it fill the screen.
-You can create any of our built-in components this way but best practice is to create a subclass with your specializations and then create that.
-Thankfully that's simple too:
+This example creates a Panel with some html content and makes it fill the screen.
+Although you can create any of the built-in components this way, the best practice is to create a subclass with your specializations and then instantiate that class as follows:

     @example
     Ext.define('MyApp.view.Welcome', {